solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 contract MULTISIG_01 is MultisigProposal {
     string private constant ADDRESSES_PATH = "./addresses/Addresses.json";

+    /// ADDRESSES_PATH is the path to the Addresses.json file
-    constructor() Proposal(ADDRESSES_PATH, "DEV_MULTISIG") {}
+    /// DEV_MULTISIG is the wallet address that will be used to simulate the proposal actions constructor() Proposal(ADDRESSES_PATH, "DEV_MULTISIG") {}

-    // Returns the name of the proposal. function name() public pure override returns (string memory) {
+    /// Returns the name of the proposal. function name() public pure override returns (string memory) {
         return "MULTISIG_01";
     }

-    // Provides a brief description of the proposal. function description() public pure override returns (string memory) {
+    /// Provides a brief description of the proposal. function description() public pure override returns (string memory) {
         return "Deploy Vault contract";
     }